Keeping on track

 Four formal (voting) representatives, one from each of the following:

-· Transport for NSW (RMS)
+· one representative of Transport for NSW;

-· relevant NSW Government agency (where applicable)**
+· one representative of a relevant NSW Government agency (where applicable)*.

 Informal (non-voting) representatives, where relevant, from each of the following:

-· State Transit Authority
+· Transit Systems representative;

-· Transport Workers Union
+· Transport Workers Union representative;

 The Chairperson and their alternate shall be determined by Council.
 Views of informal members are considered but not binding.